trbshyguy1010/cirno_simulator/README.md

 # thefoni
-aka cirnosimulator, is mainly a hobbyist project utilizing pure opengl and c++ to render a sprite of cirno with a couple of twists...
+aka cirnosimulator, is mainly a hobbyist project utilizing pure opengl with the GLFW library and C++ to render a sprite of cirno with a couple of twists...

 - you can find the compile string in the `log.txt` file